mrunderoad/business-lookup/README.md

 #### _By: **Isaac Overstreet**_

 # Description
 _This API application is made to add businesses, with name, kind and content description to an API and use postman to GET, PUT, POST and DELETE results.
-Able to search for businesses by name as well.
 Paginated responses return 4 messages per page.
-Made for Epicodus Ruby week 6 solo project._
+The user can search by kind and name, clear all businesses from the API and get a random business by using custom endpoints that are specified below.
+This is an API made for Epicodus Ruby week 6 solo project._

 ## Further Exploration Documentation
 _Further exploration on this project was Pagination.
 Pagination is used to divide results by page and is fairly simple to implement into a project like this one. the definition for pagination is as follows: "The sequence of numbers assigned to pages in a book or periodical."
 Pagination can be extremely helpful for huge API's, this API is not very large so it gets divided up into pages with 4 results._